A Really Good Objection Response

 Take a look at the video below …

-watch the bombshell question the interviewer drops on Mark Z.
+Watch the bombshell question the interviewer drops on Mark Z.

 His immediate response and then the great follow up question she replies with